-Featuring our water sources and water security projects this 2 minute film explains Westernport Water’s holistic approach to water management.
+Featuring our water sources and water security projects this video explains Westernport Water’s holistic approach to water management.

 Candowie catchment is a sub catchment of the Bass Catchment.
 It is approximately 1,900 hectares with an estimated 25km of waterline.
 An open catchment comprising predominantly of privately owned farmland, Westernport Water does not have control or management over the land within the catchment.
 Tennent Creek is the main tributary that feeds Candowie along with a minor tributary Tozar Creek, which enters Tennent Creek prior to entering the reservoir.